 Sleep and unconsciousness

 How do we know we are the same person when we awake as when we fell asleep?
 If we get a bang on the head and become unconscious for a few seconds or minutes what happens to us when there is nothing?
 Sleep and unconsciousness add weight to the idea that we exist in bubbles.
-Our memories connect the bubbles but there is no connection in our Experience except memories.
+Our memories connect the bubbles.
 The only content of my Experience that might be a window on to the past is my memories but these could be recreated specially for review rather than providing a direct link back in time.

 But could we possibly move in time?

 Despite the possibility that we are eternally fixed in bubbles at particular moments our deep intuition is that we are truly moving into the future.
 If we are to have any effect on the future something would need to actually move in time.